 Give the airline a chance to resolve by connecting with the airline’s customer service representative (CSR) at the airport.
 They’re sort of the troubleshooter-in-charge and can take care of many problems right then and there, going as far as getting you a meal or a hotel room if there’s no other way to get you to your destination the same day.

-If that doesn’t get you anywhere, file an airline-related complaint with the DOT.
-It’s a little known fact that if you complain to the DOT, the airline is required to “acknowledge consumer complaints within 30 days of receiving them and to send consumers written responses addressing these complaints within 60 days of receiving them.”
+If that doesn’t get you anywhere, file an airline-related grievance with the DOT.
+It’s a little known fact that if you write to the DOT, the airline is required to “acknowledge consumer complaints within 30 days of receiving them and to send consumers written responses addressing these complaints within 60 days of receiving them.”

 In an email to ConsumerAffairs, million-mile flyer Bill Rieke stressed that resolution effectiveness starts with respectfulness to the CSR, flight attendant, and gate agent.
 “These individuals largely control what you will get out of the situation you may be in.
 Kindly offer suggestions on how you would resolve the problem,” Rieke said.